monalshriwas/Financial-Loan-Data-Analysis/README.md

 ### Tech Stack Used:

-Data cleaning – Microsoft Excel
+- Data cleaning –Microsoft Excel
-Data analysis - MySQL
+- Data analysis -MySQL
-Dashboarding -PoweBI
+- Dashboarding -PoweBI

 ### MySQL Workflow
 All core transformations and calculations were executed in MySQL, including: